jotes/django-cookies-samesite/README.rst

    SESSION_COOKIE_SAMESITE = 'Lax'

-This can be 'Lax', 'Strict', or None to disable the flag.
+This can be 'Lax', 'None', 'Strict', or None to disable the flag.

 Also, you can set this flag in your custom cookies: